LeoAnd00/Masters_Thesis/code/README.md

     - **kidney_cells:** Code for preprocessing data of the kidney dataset.
     - **pathway_information:** Contains preprocessing code for human pathway information (gene sets).
 Run *gene_sets_filtering.ipynb* to process the gene sets.
     - **data_for_evaluating_cell_type_annotation:** Code for processing the Baron, MacParland, Segerstolpe, and Zheng68k datasets.
+    - **visualizations:** Code for making UMAP visualizations of data.

 - **cell_type_representation:** Contains results and visualizations from the scRNA-Seq embedding space benchmark.
 Code for running the benchmark itself can be found in the *Alvis_cluster_code* repo.
     - **benchmarks:** Contain results from the scRNA-Seq embedding space benchmark from the *Alvis_cluster_code* repo.
     - **visualizations:** Visualizations for report.
 Both for the generalizable embedding space and for invetigating the validity of the cell type centroid loss.
+But also to visualize the embedding space using UMAP for the first test fold of the kidney dataset.

 - **cell_type_annotation:** Contains code for performing the cell type annotation benchmark.
     1. Start by running *Make_data_splits.ipynb* to generate the training and test data folds.